England national rugby union team: Notable players

-Four former England representatives have been inducted into the International Rugby Hall of Fame: Bill Beaumont, Martin Johnson, Jason Leonard and Wavell Wakefield.
+Five former England representatives have been inducted into the International Rugby Hall of Fame – Bill Beaumont, Martin Johnson, Jason Leonard, Wavell Wakefield and Jonny Wilkinson.

 Seven former England internationals are also members of the IRB Hall of Fame.
 Four of them – Johnson, Alan Rotherham, Harry Vassall and Robert Seddon – were inducted for their accomplishments as players.
 Two other former England players, John Kendall-Carpenter and Clive Woodward, were inducted into the IRB Hall for non-playing accomplishments in the sport.
 Another former England player, Alfred St. George Hamersley, was inducted for achievements as both a player and a rugby administrator.